eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ### Deploy your contract

-Use the following commands to create an account and deploy the contract to the account.
+Create an account and deploy the contract to the account.

 ```shell
 dune --create-account hello